 NCORE strives to provide equal access to all programming and content, including NCORE Webinars, our online conference, and other virtual events.

-Closed captioning (CART) will be provided at all NCORE 2021 sessions and events.
+Closed captioning (CART) will be provided at all NCORE Virtual Connections sessions and NCORE Webinars.

 Enabling Closed Captioning on Zoom

 All sessions will include real-time captions.
 To enable Closed Captioning on Zoom:

 - Click the Settings tab in the navigation panel.

 - If the setting is disabled, click the toggle to enable it.
 If a verification dialog displays, click 'Turn On' to verify the change.